-11.3.3 Lighting Design Quality 11.3.3.1 Regularly occupied spaces use electric light sources 1 point with a minimum Color Rendering Index (CRI) of 80.

-11.3.3.2 Regularly occupied spaces use electric light sources with a Correlated Color Temperature (CCT) between 2700°K and 4500°K. 1 point or N/A Not applicable to specialty retail, medical, or exterior environments.
-11.3.3.3 Regularly occupied spaces use no more than 50% direct only general lighting.
+11.3.3 Lighting Design Quality 11.3.3.1 Regularly occupied spaces use electric light sources with a minimum Color Rendering Index (CRI) of 80.
+1 point 11.3.3.2 Regularly occupied spaces use electric light sources with a Correlated Color Temperature (CCT) between 2700°K and 1 point or N/A 4500°K. Not applicable to specialty retail, medical, or exterior environments.
+11.3.3.3 Regularly occupied spaces use no more than 50% direct 2 points only general lighting.
 Direct only general lighting limits Direct Glare to no more than 50° above horizontal; Direct Glare includes direct view of the light source and luminances over 2,335 fL (8,000 cd/m2).
-2 points 11.3.3.4 Individual control of primary workspace lighting is provided for at least 90% of occupants.
-Maximum = 2 points "Control" may either be dimming from 100% to at least 10% or stepped dimming with at least three (3) steps: 100%, 50% and 0%.
-Two points are earned for continuous dimming of at least 10% to 100%.
+11.3.3.4 Individual control of primary workspace lighting is Maximum = 2 points provided for at least 90% of occupants.
+Two points are earned for "Control" may either be dimming from 100% to at least 10% or continuous dimming of at least stepped dimming with at least three (3) steps: 100%, 50% and 0%. • 10% to 100%.
 One point is earned for stepped dimming or switching with at least three steps (100%, 50%, 0%).

 11.3.4 Lighting Sustainability 11.3.4.1 A minimum of 75% of electric light sources have a 2 points Lumen Maintenance factor of 35,000 hours to L70 or greater (the output of the lights have lost no more than 30% of their initial output at 35,000 hours).
 35,000 hours is based on at least 1 hour of operation per start.
 11.3.4.2 All luminaires are RoHS compliant with EU Directive 2 points 2011/65/EU of the European Parliament.
-RoHS specifies maximum levels for the following six restricted materials: • Lead (Pb): < 1000 ppm; Mercury (Hg): &lt; 100 ppm; Cadmium (Cd): < 100 ppm; Hexavalent Chromium: (Cr VI) &lt; 1000 ppm; Polybrominated Biphenyls (PBB): &lt; 1000 ppm; and Polybrominated Diphenyl Ethers (PBDE): &lt; 1000 ppm.
+RoHS specifies maximum levels for the following six restricted materials: Lead (Pb): < 1000 ppm; Mercury (Hg): < 100 ppm; • Cadmium (Cd): < 100 ppm; • Hexavalent Chromium: (Cr VI) < 1000 ppm; Polybrominated Biphenyls (PBB): < 1000 ppm; and • Polybrominated Diphenyl Ethers (PBDE): < 1000 ppm.
 Certification is provided by the luminaire manufacturer.
 11.3.4.3 A maintenance and operations plan is documented 1 point and supplied to the building owners, management, and maintenance.
-The maintenance plan includes the following: Reflected ceiling plan; Lighting fixture schedule ( luminaire catalog numbers, manufacturer, lamp, wattage, beam spread, color temperature, and color rendering index); Initial measured footcandle levels in each space; Cleaning instructions and cleaning schedule; and
+The maintenance plan includes the following: Reflected ceiling plan; • Lighting fixture schedule (luminaire catalog numbers, manufacturer, lamp, wattage, beam spread, color temperature, and color rendering index); Initial measured footcandle levels in each space; Cleaning instructions and cleaning schedule; and • Lighting sequence of operations for each space (e.g. what the lights are supposed to do when someone enters the room, what are the light levels they can choose, what controls are in each space).